apache/lucene/README.md

 See [lucene/BUILD.md](./lucene/BUILD.md).

-### Building Solr

-Firstly, you need to set up your development environment (OpenJDK 11 or greater).

-We'll assume that you know how to get and set up the JDK - if you don't, then we suggest starting at https://www.oracle.com/java/ and learning more about Java, before returning to this README.
-Solr runs with Java 11 and later.

-As of 9.0, Lucene/Solr uses [Gradle](https://gradle.org/) as the build
-system.
-Ant build support has been removed.

-To build Lucene and Solr, run (`./` can be omitted on Windows):

-`./gradlew assemble`

-NOTE: DO NOT use `gradle` command that is already installed on your machine (unless you know what you'll do).
-The "gradle wrapper" (gradlew) does the job - downloads the correct version of it, setups necessary configurations.

-The first time you run Gradle, it will create a file "gradle.properties" that contains machine-specific settings.
-Normally you can use this file as-is, but it can be modified if necessary.

-The command above packages a full distribution of Solr server; the package can be located at:

-`solr/packaging/build/solr-*`

-Note that the gradle build does not create or copy binaries throughout the source repository so you need to switch to the packaging output folder above;
-the rest of the instructions below remain identical.
-The packaging directory is rewritten on each build.

-For development, especially when you have created test indexes etc, use the `./gradlew dev` task which will copy binaries to `./solr/packaging/build/dev` but _only_ overwrite the binaries which will preserve your test setup.

-If you want to build the documentation, type `./gradlew -p solr documentation`.

-## Running Solr

-After [building Solr](#building-lucene-solr), the server can be started using the `bin/solr` control scripts.
-Solr can be run in either standalone or distributed (SolrCloud mode).

-To run Solr in standalone mode, run the following command from the `solr/`
-directory:

-`bin/solr start`

-To run Solr in SolrCloud mode, run the following command from the `solr/`
-directory:

-`bin/solr start -c`

-The `bin/solr` control script allows heavy modification of the started Solr.
-Common options are described in some detail in solr/README.txt.
-For an exhaustive treatment of options, run `bin/solr start -h` from the `solr/` directory.

 ### Gradle build and IDE support

 - *IntelliJ* - IntelliJ idea can import the project out of the box.